A Psychosocial Model of Care for Men with Prostate Cancer

-To address these challenges, we've developed Australia’s first Position Statement on Screening for Distress and Psychosocial Care for Men with Prostate Cancer with the Monograph: A Psychosocial Care Model for Men with Prostate Cancer.
+To address these challenges, we've developed the Australian first Position Statement on Screening for Distress and Psychosocial Care for Men with Prostate Cancer with the Monograph: A Psychosocial Care Model for Men with Prostate Cancer (Second Edition).

 Who developed the Position Statement?

-The position statement and monograph have been developed by PCFA in conjunction with experts from the NHMRC-funded Centre for Research Excellence in Prostate Cancer Survivorship.
+The position statement and monograph were developed by PCFA in conjunction with experts from the NHMRC-funded Centre for Research Excellence in Prostate Cancer Survivorship.

 This project is the culmination of many years of work with experts across clinical and allied health fields, to improve care and support for men affected by the disease.

 Over many decades we have invested tens of millions towards saving lives and helping more men survive prostate cancer — delivering research breakthroughs, new medicines, and wider access to world-leading treatment.

 This is the next frontier in innovative care.
 Our goal is not just to defeat prostate cancer, but to restore hope in a future free from both physical and psychological pain.

 Ultimately, this should result in improved awareness of the daily struggles that accompany prostate cancer survivorship, and much greater regard for each man’s right to enjoy a satisfactory quality of life.